Philosophy

 sentences --> arguments

-The explanation, I believe, is that reality, though complex and subtle, has a definite shape or character.
-Therefore, thought about reality is constrained by fact—notwithstanding modern tendencies to call objective reality into question.
-By contrast, the number of arguments that can be formulated by someone with even a modest vocabulary of idea statements is unconstrained, and therefore very large.
-Does it follow then that people, however intelligent and conscientious, who possess a narrow vocabulary of idea statements will construct arguments which have a much higher probability of being false or meaningless?
-I don't mean entirely false or meaningless —almost everything is a matter of degree—but deficient in truth or significance.
-Bryan Magee, author of Confessions of a Philosopher, was intimately familiar with the intellectual currents at Oxford during the heyday of linguistic philosophy in the 1950s.
-Though not a professional philosopher, he is thoroughly acquainted with the whole subject of philosophy, and was personally acquainted with Bertrand Russell, Karl Popper, and A. J. Ayer.
+If it is true that reality, though complex, subtle, and mysterious, has a definite shape or character, then thought about reality is severely constrained.
+However, the number of arguments that can be formulated by someone with even a modest vocabulary of idea statements is much less constrained.
+Does it then follow that people who possess a narrow vocabulary of idea statements, even when intelligent and conscientious, will tend to produce arguments which are deficient in truth or significance?
+Bryan Magee, author of Confessions of a Philosopher, was intimately familiar with the intellectual currents at Oxford during the heyday of linguistic philosophy during the 1950s.
+Though not a professional philosopher, he had a deep personal interest in the subject and was on friendly terms with Bertrand Russell, Karl Popper, and A. J. Ayer.
 Here is what he has to say on the problem of significant utterance:

 The number of words in standard, non-technical English is large, but manageable.
-If there are 14,000 words in your vocabulary you will almost never see a non-technical word on the printed page that you don't recognize.
+If there are 14,000 words in your vocabulary you will almost never see a non-technical word on the printed page that you don’t recognize.
 The surprising thing is that the number of idea statements—at least for the purposes of a liberal education—is also manageable.
-The explanation seems to be that most idea statements fall into a rather limited number of categories, and you need only acquire a modest number from a given category to gain a sense and familiarity with everything that belongs there.
+Perhaps this is because most idea statements fall into a limited number of categories, and you need only acquire a modest number from a given category to gain an intuitive familiarity with everything that belongs there.

-To qualify as an idea statement, then, a statement must possess truth value—which it has even if you think it is false—and it must be inherently interesting.
-How interesting an idea statement is, will more often than not be a matter of legitimate disagreement.
-The same goes for how much truth it contains.
-Ultimately the test for both attributes must be a matter of consensus, though not merely a democratic one.
+Thus, to qualify as a good idea statement a sentence must possess truth value—which it has even if you think it false—and it must be inherently interesting.
+More often than not, of course, the interest quotient of an idea statement will be a matter of legitimate disagreement.
+The same goes for how much and what kind of truth it expresses.
+Ultimately, the test for both attributes must be a matter of consensus, though not merely a democratic one.
 The settled opinion of the human race is that William Shakespeare is a great playwright, even though most people have never read him.
-He is a great playwright even though three very great literary men, Voltaire, Tolstoy and George Bernard Shaw despised him.
-It would seem that a consensus can only be established by those who, in addition to being interested and informed, are also in some way that is not easy to define, sympathetic.
-One way or another it should be possible to create one or more collections of idea statements that over time could win a broad acceptance as core idea vocabulary.
+He is a great playwright despite the fact that three great literary men, Voltaire, George Bernard Shaw and Tolstoy despised him.
+It would seem, therefore, that the consensus must be formed by those who are not only interested and informed, but, in some way that is not easy to define, sympathetic.
+Despite the obvious objections, I believe that the creation of collections of idea statements capable of winning broad acceptance as core idea vocabulary are possible.

 SHOULD NORMAL BAD GOVERNMENT